scythe-suite/scythe/INSTALL.md

     source ./setenv.sh
     scythe prepare example

-this should generate `./confs/example.py`, the configuration file required for all the next steps.
+    scythe test example
+    scythe view example

+this should generate `./confs/example.py` and `./confs/example-r.py`, the configuration files, then run the test on the example harvets and finally view the results.
+This steps do not involve the external server and should work correctly even if the Scythe server has not been configured.

 ## Save your work!

-If you want to edit and keep track of your configuration and exercises you are suggested to turn `confs` and `exercises` into git repositories (after removing the example exam configuration and exercises).
+If you want to edit and keep track of your configuration and exercises you are suggested to turn `confs` and `exercises` into git repositories (after removing the example exam configuration, exercises, and harvests).